ML model types for categorization

 The linear model available is Logistic Regression.

-Naive Bayes algorithms are based on Bayes' theorem.
+Naive Bayes models are a family of classification algorithms based on Bayes' Theorem.